 All proposals must be based on and conform to the Model Contract provided with this solicitation.
 Proposers should review the Model Contract in its entirety prior to submitting a proposal.
 Proposers must submit as part of their proposals any changes or exceptions to the Model Contract that they wish to negotiate.
 However, extensive or significant changes or exceptions to the Model Contract may make the proposal non-responsive to the RFP if Covered California, in its sole discretion, determines that the proposed changes or exceptions materially change the contractual relationship between the parties.
 Proposer-suggested changes or exceptions to the Model Contract exhibits must be documented via tracked changes to the documents using Microsoft® Word®.
-All Model Contract changes or exceptions.
+All Model Contract changes or exceptions must be included in the proposal package at the time of submission.
 No additional changes or exceptions may be presented during contract negotiations.
 Covered California reserves the right to reject all changes and exceptions in the proposal package.